atmos/hancock/README.md

 Testing/Developing Locally
 ==========================
-You need the [Gem Bundler][bundler] to function, and you MUST use the files in bin/ for generated gem executables.
+You need the [Bundler][bundler] to function, and you MUST use the files in bin/ for generated gem executables.

-    % sudo gem install bundler
+    % gem install bundler
     % bundle install
     % bundle exec rake

 Deployment Setup
 ================
-You can deploy hancock on any rack compatible setup.
-You need a database that datamapper can connect to.
-Generate an example rackup file for yourself based on the example above.

-    % irb
-    >> require 'rubygems'
-    => false
-    >> require 'hancock'
-    => true
-    >> DataMapper.setup(:default, "sqlite3:///#{Dir.pwd}/development.db")
-    => #<DataMapper::Adapters::Sqlite3Adapter:0x1ae639c ...>
-    >> DataMapper.auto_migrate!
-    => [Hancock::User, Hancock::Consumer]

-Consult the datamapper documentation if you need to connect to something other than sqlite.
-This runs the initial user migration to bootstrap your db.

-    >> Hancock::Consumer.create(:url => 'http://localhost:3000/sso/login', :label => 'Local Rails Dev', :internal => false)
-    => ...
-    >> Hancock::Consumer.create(:url => 'http://localhost:4000/sso/login', :label => 'Local Merb Dev', :internal => false)
-    => ...
-    >> Hancock::Consumer.create(:url => 'http://localhost:4567/sso/login', :label => 'Local Sinatra Dev', :internal => false)

-Here's how you setup most frameworks as consumers.
-In a production environment you'd lock this down
+Ideally you just drop the middleware into your existing application.

+TBD

 Guidance
 ========